-The Arc Baltimore’s Community Living division assists more than 280 people in homes and apartments across the Baltimore area, all with the aim of helping people become full and active members of the communities of their choosing.
+The Arc Baltimore's Community Living division assists people with disabilities in homes and apartments across the Baltimore area, all with the aim of helping people become full and active members of the communities of their choosing.
 Supports are individually tailored and are provided on a part- or full-time basis, according to their needs and preferences.
 Individuals are supported so they can be as independent as possible and enjoy friends, family, hobbies, or whatever interests they may have.

 The staff who support individuals include: